DevelopIntelligenceBoulder/stay-organized-workshop-express-server/README.md

-# Stay Orgaized Workshop Server
+# Stay Organized Workshop Server
 This is intended to be the backend for the Stay Organized workshop.

 ## Setup this server locally